Red tide has sparked a state of emergency in Florida. What is red tide?

 K. brevis contains harmful toxins that can impact the nervous systems of fish, birds and mammals.

 The red tide has lingered along Florida’s southwest coast throughout the spring and summer, and bloom conditions began in November.
-Currently, it’s at high levels in Lee County, and is also affecting Sarasota County, Charlotte County and Collier County.
+It’s at high levels in Lee County and affecting Sarasota, Charlotte and Collier Counties.

-Red tide is caused by a combination of conditions, including wind, currents, and the presence of nutrients that allow the algae to grow.
-While red tide appears almost every year, the severity varies by year.
+Red tide is caused by a combination of conditions, including wind, currents and the presence of nutrients that allow the algae to grow.
+Though red tide appears almost every year, the severity varies by year.

 How does red tide affect wildlife?